-Rescue valuable sequencing data from low-abundance samples with ssDNA content
+Rescue valuable data from degraded samples

 The xGen ssDNA & Low-Input DNA Library Prep Kit is designed for users needing to sequence samples containing ssDNA for research.
 These include metagenomic and viromic samples where relative abundance of both ssDNA and dsDNA phage and viral genomes can be identified.
 Other compatible sample types include heat-denatured pathogenic samples, samples extracted under harsh denaturing conditions to decrease extraction bias, and oncology-related liquid biopsy samples when detection of single-stranded cfDNA content is desired.

 The workflow for this kit is shown in Figure 1.
 As illustrated in this diagram, samples undergo four steps: